allianz/ng-aquila/DEVELOPER.md

 The unit tests are run with

 `npm run test:lib`

-To also be already prepared for ivy we also run the tests with the ivy compiler.
-You can do this with

-`npm run test:lib:ivy`

 ## Theming
 The library supports different use cases with different style philosophies that's why all components must be themable in a very flexible way.
 Because we use the default view encapsulation we decided to go for CSS custom properties (a.k.a CSS variables) to pierce through the encapsulation.